-- For the Egyptians, Hathor was an emblem of gratitude, and the myth The seven gifts of Hathor reflected the importance of being grateful.
+- For the Egyptians, Hathor was an emblem of gratitude, and the myth The five gifts of Hathor reflected the importance of being grateful.

 - As a solar goddess, Hathor symbolized new life and creation.
 During every sunrise Hathor gave birth to the sun god, Ra.